Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 ```
 So anything that ends in `flag` is going to trigger a reset of the `FILENAME` variable...

-Well, it is a bash script, so lets try it with a wildcard...
-So let's just send `/fla*`:
+Well, it is a bash script, so what if we try it with a wildcard...
+So just send: `/fla*`:
 ```bash
 Added BYTE=* to FILENAME=/fla*
 Received RQ_TYPE=0x00000000